grafana/alloy/docs/sources/reference/components/prometheus/prometheus.remote.queue.md

 The `endpoint` block describes a single location to send metrics to.
 Multiple `endpoint` blocks can be provided to send metrics to multiple locations.
-Each `endpoint` will have it's own WAL folder
+Each `endpoint` will have its own WAL folder

 The following arguments are supported: